google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 <!--
 A model consists of layers of nodes.
 In the lab that we are about to do, those layers are `Dense` layers.
 A dense layer in a neural network is a layer where every node is connected to every node in the next layer.

-In the example we have in this slide we create three `Dense` layer classes.
+In the example we have on this slide, we create three `Dense` layer classes.
 This actually creates a neural network that is four layers deep though.

 When we make the first layer we pass in an input shape.
 This is the shape of the features that you'll be feeding into the model.
 In this case we chose an input shape of 8.
 That indicates that we'll be providing 8 features to the model.
 The input layer is the first layer.